What is Cradle Cap?

 Their skin produces new cells at a faster rate than it sheds them, which results in flaky or dry skin that looks like dandruff, or thick, oily, yellow/brown scaling or patches on the head.

-Sometimes this skin condition can also occur on other parts of the baby’s body, for example around the ears and eyebrows and creases like armpits or even the diaper area.
+Sometimes this skin condition can also occur on other parts of the baby’s body, for example around the ears and cradle crap on eyebrows and creases like armpits or even the diaper area.

 Then this condition is known as seborrheic dermatitis as it occurs where there is the greatest number of oil-producing sebaceous glands.